mathigon/textbooks/content/graphs-and-networks/content.md

 :::

-For simplicity we will only think about undirected and connected graphs without multiple edges and loops in this course
+For simplicity we will only think about undirected and connected graphs without multiple edges and loops in this course.

 ---
 > id: intro-2